seershan/seershan/README.md

 ## 🚀 About Me

-- 💻 Currently learning full stack development and Python.
+- 💻 Currently learning full stack development and JAVA.
-- 📚 First-year BCA student eager to absorb all things coding.
+- 📚 Second-year BCA student eager to absorb all things coding.
 - 🎉 Always excited to tackle new projects and challenges

-💬 Let's talk about **Web Development | Artificial Intelligence**
+💬 Let's talk about **Web Development | Upcoming Technologies**

 ## 🛠️ My Projects